 If a nonmarital asset is mixed with marital property, tracing the nonmarital property to its nonmarital source preserves the traced component's nonmarital status.
 There is no requirement that the party tracing the nonmarital component also trace the mixing of the marital component.
 That the marital property was used to satisfy a nonmarital debt against the property does not change the nonmarital character of the traceable property.
+Billey 7 urgit 198 Wir 24 867 543 NW 245 867 the property.
+Billey 7 urgit 198 Wir 24 867 543 NW 245 867 the property 1995 95-0007 tal debt against the property does not change the nonmarital character of the traceable property.
 Bille v.
 Zuraff, 198 Wis.
 2d 867, 543 N.W.2d 568 (Ct.
 App.
 1995), 95-0007.
+What Part of Yours is Mine?: The Creation of a Marital Property Ownership Interest by Improving Nonmarital Property Under Wisconsin's Marital Property Law.
+Knauss.
+2005 WLR 855.